-The basis for grading is your knowledge of and ability to discuss the subject matter - Transportation Management.
+The basis for grading is your knowledge of and ability to discuss the subject matter - MIS in Transportation.

-This is demonstrated and judged on the basis of the quality of your work on the course project and the quality (and to a lesser extent, quantity) of your participation in the online discussions.
+This is demonstrated and judged on the basis of the quality of your work on the course project and the quality (and to a lesser extent, quantity) of your participation in the on-line discussions.